-You notice a strange smell coming from your furnace – could it be a cracked heat exchanger?
-Upon further inspection, you see that there is rust along the exterior of the system.
+You notice a strange smell coming from your gas furnace – could it be a cracked heat exchanger?
+Upon further inspection, you also see that there is rust along the exterior of the system.
 You wonder: Is this something I need to call an HVAC company about?

-The answer: Yes, immediately.
+The answer: Yes, immediately!
 Both of those signs could point to a cracked heat exchanger, which, if not handled soon, poses a serious health and safety risk to your family.

-What Does a Heat Exchanger Do?
+What Do Heat Exchangers Do?

-What Causes a Cracked Heat Exchanger?
+What Causes a Cracked Furnace Heat Exchanger?